Onward Ticket for UK Family Visa

 Good examples:

 If you decide to attach a verifiable placeholder, keep it minimal.
 One page is enough.
-For this, DummyFlights.com provides a live, checkable PNR for a small flat fee, delivered instantly as a PDF with unlimited date changes.
+For this, DummyFlights can provide a clean, reservation-style dummy ticket document that supports your timeline when the route and dates are still provisional.
 Use it only as a supporting context, and only when it makes your timeline clearer.
-This service has helped thousands avoid costly mistakes.

 Write A Cover Letter That Works For You